Sustainable mountain tourism – linking nature, tradition and people

 - Develop a Sustainable Tourism Plan by local governments involved in order to transfer the good practices to be developed in their rural and mountain areas.

-The partnership comprises 15 partners from 12 European countries.
-Started in early 2012, DANTE project will finish at the end of 2014.
-For more information, please have a look on DANTE website and all on its results.
+Coordinated by the Province of Torino, the partnership comprises 15 partners from 12 European countries.
+For more information, please have a look on DANTE website and all on its results: the good practice book and the thematic guidelines.

 You want to develop a tourism project in mountain areas and you are looking for partners ?
 Please contact Marie Clotteau